g2wang/bid-engine-using-dragonflydb-demo/README.md

   }'
 ```

-#### Note: if the auction end time has expired (not in the future) when the auction is created, the submission will be rejected with HTTP code 400 (BAD REQUEST).
+**Note**: if the auction end time has expired (not in the future) when the auction is created, the submission will be rejected with HTTP code 400 (BAD REQUEST).

 ### Create another auction
 ```bash